bioperl/bioperl.github.io/howtos/SearchIO.md

 `seq_inds()` can be very useful for extracting the mismatch bases in an alignment.
 If you wanted to figure out which bases are not matching in an alignment you could use `seq_inds` to get these positions and then extract out these specific bases from the alignment. *Note* translated sequences in a HSP (such as those used for TBLASTN, BLASTX, etc.) are by nature ambiguous as the sequence coordinates reported in the HSP map back to the original (nucleotide) sequence; under these circumstances all redundant nucleotide positions are returned for that match.

-One final note when using `seq_inds()`: if you want a list of ranges or only care about the positions of the gaps (not the gap length) and don't want repeated positions, you can use `my @inds = $hsp->seq_inds('query'=>'gaps',1)`; the last argument is a boolean flag with collapses consecutive positions into ranges and single sequence positions.
+One final note when using `seq_inds()`: if you want a list of ranges or only care about the positions of the gaps (not the gap length) and don't want repeated positions, you can do `my @inds = $hsp->seq_inds( 'query'=>'gaps', 1 )`, the last argument is a boolean flag with collapses consecutive positions into ranges and single sequence positions.

 #### frame()